Hex (TV series): Series 2

 Malachi kills a lesbian girl named Maya so that her ghost can consort with Thelma and give him leverage.
 Ella's enslavement to Malachi is ended by Thelma, who invaded her dreams and invoked her greatest fear: fire.
-Leon attempts to kill Malachi, but is betrayed by Thelma (in hopes of keeping her and Maya together in the living world) and saved by Ella after Malachi sends a fallen Archangel, Sariel, to attack him.
+Leon attempts to kill Malachi, but is betrayed by Thelma (in hopes of keeping herself and Maya together in the living world) and saved by Ella after Malachi sends a fallen Archangel, Sariel, to attack him.
 Mephistopheles betrays the cause of evil by helping Ella save Leon, who he feels did not need to die, and is subsequently punished and has his eyes removed.
 Raphael falls from grace by trying to rape Ella, who announces at this point that she no longer works for Raphael's master, God, and is a freelance agent at last.

 Ella loses all her feelings for Malachi, who quickly moves on to romancing Alex and other girls in the school.
 He eventually seduces the entire student body, creating an army of succubi and incubi that makes him too powerful for Ella to kill.
 The only students who are not converted are Roxanne (who becomes a "pure soul" in her quest for forgiveness from God for seducing Jez and causing his apparent suicide), Tom (who is secretly gay, in love with Leon, and impossible to convert because Malachi cannot make Leon love him back), Thelma (because after Ella later kills Maya, he has no hold over her), and Ella herself, who had already been freed from Malachi's spell.

 Ella digs up Maya's corpse and beheads it, which destroys Maya's lingering presence on Earth.
 Leon tries to kill Alex but cannot go through with it, leaving him feeling inferior to Ella.
-Jo Watkins, Cassie's former teacher and Azazeal's former lover, returns as Malachi's new emissary from the "higher powers" and restores her position as headmistress by framing David Tyrel for embezzlement of school funds.
+Jo Watkins returns as Malachi's new emissary from the "higher powers" and restores her position as headmistress by framing David Tyrel for embezzlement of school funds.
 Malachi cannot convert Tom, so he fakes the "mark of Malachi" on his neck and ensures that Leon will see it.
-Fooled by the false mark, Leon kills Tom, but by doing so, he achieves his greatest desire (not being inferior to Ella) and becomes an incubus of Malachi's.
+Fooled by the false mark, Leon kills Tom, but by doing so, he achieves his greatest desire (not being inferior to Ella) and becomes an incubus of Malachi.